What has gone wrong with Lakshya Sen's form post Olympics?

 Pressure of being India’s next biggest badminton star

 A former Youth Olympics and Junior Worlds medallist, Lakshya Sen, has for long been touted as India’s next shuttler with the big promise.
-And justifiably so.
-He has shown enough glimpses of it through his still young career, but most of it in 2022.
+And justifiably so, he has shown enough glimpses of it through his still young career with most of it coming in 2022.

 The boy from Uttarakhand’s Almora beat then World No. #1 Viktor Axelsen at the German Open, then reigning world champion Loh Kean Yew to win the Indian Open, #WR2 Anders Antonsen & #WR3 Lee Zii Jia at the All England and Anthony Sinisuka Ginting in the Thomas Cup.